Ollynov/ninjax/README.md

 Least abstracted --------- > Most abstracted

+Both NinjaX starter packs and boosters are open source, meaning that anyone can either submit a request to create a new one, or submit pull requests to improve existing ones.
+However, there is an approval process when it comes to approving a starter or booster as an 'official' booster.

 # What is a "starter pack"?

 A starter pack is a boilerplate for a full stack app.
 It is a repo with the most simple integration of of a popular tech stack.

-You can get it running with just one command `ninja init` after you have cloned the git repo, and downloaded the global NinjaX command line tool.
+You can get a starter pack running with just one command `ninja init` after you have cloned the git repo, and downloaded the global NinjaX command line tool.
 For example, after git cloning the `ninja-starter-MERN`(link) starter, you run `npm install` and then `ninja init` and you can view your app at localhost:8000 (link).

 _We believe that NinjaX starters are hands down the best way to begin any new project- whether a simple 'toy app' or the starter code to an enterprise level app._